mendix/docs/howto40/add-an-attribute.md

 ---
 ## Description

 This section will describe how to add an attribute to an entity.
-The related reference guide article can be found [here](https://world.mendix.com/pages/releaseview.action?pageId=9208495).

 ## Instructions